-While we are focused on developing the best possible cannabinoid products, we believe that improving the health and wellbeing of patients goes beyond this.
+At ANTG although we are focused on developing the best possible cannabinoid products, we believe that improving the health and wellbeing of patients goes beyond this.
 That’s why we are committed to investing in research and development.

-By prioritising research, we have the power to discover the full potential of cannabinoid medicines in treating diseases and improving lives.
+We continually invest in science, research and development in-house.
+By prioritising research, we have the power to discover the full potential of cannabinoid medicines in preventing and treating diseases and improving lives.

 We currently have a research partnership with the Hunter Medical Research Institute, a partner of the University of Newcastle.
-For more information about how to become a partner please contact us.
+For more information about how to become a research partner please contact us.